 Mom and Dad Go to College

-Your trip to campus depends on a few factors: the school’s location, the weather and your child’s availability.
-You’re not going to want to schedule your visit two weeks after your child moves in because they’ll still be getting acclimated to their classes and roommates; you also shouldn’t plan a trip during finals week when your child is holed up in their room studying and there’s a foot of snow on the ground.
-But if not at those times, then when?
+Your trip to campus depends on factors such as the school’s location, the weather, and your child’s availability.
+It would not be ideal to visit two weeks after your child moves in because they’ll still be getting acclimated to their classes and roommates; you also shouldn’t plan a trip during finals week when your child is stressfully studying for finals and winter weather is adverse.
+So you may ask: when?
 And for how long?
 And what should you bring with you?